JeeWeetje/iot-workshop/Azure.md

-# The Things Network & Azure IoT in unison
+# The Things Network & Azure IoT: a perfect combination
 ## Handling The Things Network telemetry in Azure

 This is an example of how uplink messages from The Things Network can be handled in Azure.
 In this workshop, we will pass telemetry of your device to Azure Functions.